NLnetLabs/ploutos/docs/ploutos/README.md

 1. Decide which package types you want to create.
 2. Determine which [inputs](https://github.com/NLnetLabs/.github/blob/main/.github/workflows/pkg-rust.yml#L131) you need to provide to the Ploutos workflow.
-3. Create the files in your repository that will be referenced by the inputs.
+3. Create the files in your repository that will be referenced by the inputs _(perhaps start from the [template](https://github.com/NLnetLabs/.github-testing/))_.
-4. Call the Ploutos workflow from your own workflow with the chosen inputs _(by hand, via the [starter workflow](/.starter_workflow.md), or by cloning the [template repository](https://github.com/NLnetLabs/.github-testing/))_.
+4. Call the Ploutos workflow from your own workflow with the chosen inputs _(by hand or via the [starter workflow](/.starter_workflow.md))_.
 5. Run your workflow _(e.g. triggered by a push, or use the GitHUb [`workflow_dispatch` manual trigger](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow))_.
 6. Use the created packages:
    - DEB and RPM packages will be attached as artifacts to the workflow run that you can [download](https://docs.github.com/en/actions/managing-workflow-runs/downloading-workflow-artifacts).